dipy/dipy/doc/index.rst

 **DIPY 1.2.0** is now available.
 New features include:

-- New command line interfaces for Group Analysis: BUAN.
+- New command line interfaces for group analysis: BUAN.
 - Added b-tensor encoding for gradient table.
 - Stats module refactored.
 - Numpy minimum version is 1.2.0.